 In this section we experimentally evaluate our basic protocols, namely DVS, DMP and DDP.
 We compare DVS with PIRS (specifically PIRS-1) [31], which is the only scheme that addresses our trusted-client setting, in the context of group by, sum queries.
 However, we stress that PIRS is not a direct competitor, as it assumes that the client is the owner itself and has a weaker security model.
-We slightly adapt PIRS so that the machines send to the client their summaries via the server, after authenticating them using another authentication scheme.
-On the other hand, as we are the first to address authentication of dot and matrix products, DMP and DDP have no competitors.
+We slightly adapt PIRS so that the machines send their summaries to the client via the server, after authenticating them using another authentication scheme.
+On the other hand, as we are the first to address authentication of dot and matrix products, there are no alternatives to compare to DMP and DDP.